CamaraLab/CAJAL/docs/benchmarking.rst

 		df_day5 = feature_matrix.loc[cell_names_day5]

-Before we can apply our analysis tool we have to remove any constant features, otherwise there is a divide-by-zero error in the computation of the graph Laplacian.
+Before we can apply our analysis tool we have to remove any constant features, otherwise there is a divide-by-zero error in the computation of the Laplacian score.

 .. code-block:: python